nichelia/faceretrievalsystem/README.rst

     $ ./bin/ne00021_face_recog.py -d lfw -p view1 -m dictionary -vvv

 .. note::
-  All output directories of the scripts will be automatically generated if they do not exist yet.
+  All the scripts' output directories are automatically generated if they do not exist yet.

 .. warning::
-  The execution of the script may take a long time and require large amounts of memory -- especially on the MOBIO database.
+  Scripts may take time to get executed and also require large amount of memory - especially the MOBIO database.
-  Nevertheless, the scripts are set up such that they re-use all parts of the experiments as far as this is possible.
+  Nevertheless, the scripts are set up in such a way so that they re-use parts of the experiments as much as possible.

 Evaluating the experiments
 --------------------------
-After all experiments have finished successfully, the resulting score files can be evaluated.
+After successful run of the experiments, the resulting score files can be evaluated.
-For this, the ``bin/evaluate.py`` script can be used to create the Tables shown in Chapter 5 of the project report.
+For this, the ``bin/evaluate.py`` script can be used to create the Tables shown in Chapter 5 of the project `report`_.

 Generating output files
 '''''''''''''''''''''''